spyre-project/spyre/README.md

 ### `--report=SPEC`

-Set one or more report targets.
+Set one or more report targets, separated by a semicolon (`;`).
 Default: `spyre.log` in the current working directory, using the plain format.

-A different output format can be specified by appending `;format=FORMAT`.
+A different output format can be specified by appending `,format=FORMAT`.
 The following formats are currently supported:

 - `plain`, the default, a simple human-readable text format
 - `tsjson`, a JSON document that can be imported into